stackotter/swift-bundler/Documentation/SwiftBundler/SwiftBundler.docc/installation.md

 mint install stackotter/swift-bundler
 ```

-> NOTE: If you have previously installed Swift Bundler with the installation script method, remove `/opt/swift-bundler`.
+> NOTE: If you have previously installed Swift Bundler via the installation script you must delete the `/opt/swift-bundler` directory (requires sudo).

 ## Manual installation